srndic/mimicus/README.rst

 New submissions are stored as JSON files in a query directory.
 The script ``mimicus/bin/pdfratequeryscheduler.py`` runs periodically and submits the query with the highest priority or, if there are multiple, the oldest one.
-The next time it runs, the script will query PDFrate to check any pending queries and save the reply, if it is ready, into the replies directory.
+The script will then query PDFrate to check any pending queries and save the reply, if it is ready, into the replies directory.
 The reply remains in the replies directory and is subsequently returned every time